shirinmjr/nextjs-ticketing-system/README.md

 To run CRUD for each Ticket we can create a dynamic route under api folder. ex:`api/Tickets/[id]`

+## TODOs <a name = "todo"></a>

+1- Add Authentication

+2- replace `fetch` with axios to call the back-end

+3- move all links and credentials to the local .env instead of hardcoding them

 ## ✍️ Authors <a name = "authors"></a>

 - [@shirinmjr](https://github.com/shirinmjr) - Built this as an experimental project